oguzcansencan/JavaCourse-PreCheck/JavaCourse-PreCheck/README.md

 - Then in the Test Class which has the main method:

-        - selectParticipantsBySport
+        - selectParticipantsBySport(Participant[] arr, String sport)
-        - selectParticipantsByNationalAwards
+        - selectParticipantsByNationalAwards(Participant[] arr, int minAward)
-        - selectParticipantsByInternationalAwards
+        - selectParticipantsByInternationalAwards(Participant[] arr, int minAward)

 these three methods above are created to select participants depending on the specific attributes.